weefbellington/screenplay/README.md

 }
 ```

-###2.4 Regular vs. modal scenes
+###3.5 Regular vs. modal scenes

-The way that the a scene's view is attached is configurable.
 Normally, after a new scene is pushed onto the stack, the old scene's View is detached from its parent View to free up memory.

 With a modal scene, this is not the case.
 The old scene's view remains attached to the parent and the new scene's view is layered on top of it.
 Multiple scenes may be layered in this way.
 Modal scenes are configured by overriding `Scene#isModal` to return `true`.
 Here is an example of a modal scene: